ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 If the tumor returns or becomes active again after the original treatment, it is called a recurrent tumor.
 Desmoid tumors do not metastasize to other parts of the body, but they can recur locally.
 This means they come back in the same place they started.

-If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+If a recurrence happens, a new cycle of testing will begin to learn as much as possible about it.
 After this testing is done, you and your doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, targeted therapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
 Your doctor may suggest clinical trials that are studying new ways to treat a recurrent desmoid tumor.
-Whichever treatment plan you choose, supportive care will be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 People with a recurrent desmoid tumor sometimes experience emotions such as disbelief or fear.
 You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.